Logical properties of random graphs from small addable classes: Graph Classes

 Equivalently, $\calC$ is decomposable if, and only if, $\calC$ is both closed under disjoint unions and closed under taking connected components.

-\begin{definition} Say that graph class $\calC$ is \emph{bridge-addable} if, for every $G \in \calC$, if $u$ and $v$ are vertices in distinct connected components of $G$, then the graph obtained by adding the edge $\{u,v\}$ to $G$ is also in $\calC$. \end{definition}
+\begin{defi} Say that graph class $\calC$ is \emph{bridge-addable} if, for every $G \in \calC$, if $u$ and $v$ are vertices in distinct connected components of $G$, then the graph obtained by adding the edge $\{u,v\}$ to $G$ is also in $\calC$. \end{defi}